Rangers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with two doubles, a home run, three walks and an RBI.
+- Ramirez will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is batting .231 with two doubles, a home run, five walks and an RBI.

 Ramírez Recent Games